Behavioral Health Care

 - Phase II (four weeks): Group therapy on Tuesdays from 5-6 p.m., plus individual therapy for one hour per week.

 The IOP is open to all Families First Health Center patients.
 (If you are not a Health Center patient, let us help you become a patient quickly so you can participate in the IOP.)
 We accept most insurance and offer a sliding fee scale for people who are uninsured.
 Free child care is provided during the program (advance signup needed).
-To find out if Families First’s IOP is right for you, contact Allison by email or at (603) 422-8208 ext.
-245.
+To find out if Families First’s IOP is right for you, contact Karen Frarie at (603) 422-8208 ext.
+321.

 Groups.
-We offer two weekly Recovery Groups; see below for details.
-Both are for Families First Health Center patients only.
+We offer a weekly Recovery Group; see below for details.
+It is for Families First Health Center patients only.

 Families First Recovery Group